discord-net/Discord.Net/docs/guides/concepts/connections.md

-A separate event, `Ready`, is provided on [DiscordSocketClient], which is raised only when the client has finished guild stream or guild sync, and has a complete guild cache.
+A separate event, `Ready`, is provided on [DiscordSocketClient], which is raised only when the client has finished guild stream or guild sync and has a completed guild cache.

 [DiscordSocketClient]: xref:Discord.WebSocket.DiscordSocketClient